okyksl/CHEERS-challenge/index.md

     1, 0, 1,  4
     2, 0, 1,  2
     2, 1, 1,  7
-    2, 2, 1, -1
+    2, 2, 0, -1
     2, 3, 1,  3
     2, 4, 0, -1

-Please look at [create_random_baseline.py](https://github.com/the-deep/CHEERS-challenge/blob/main/Round_1/create_random_baseline.py) for creating a random baseline for the validation set.
-If the data is available in the same root path as this script, the following command generated a random baseline run:
+The code for creating a random baseline for the validation set is provided in [create_random_baseline.py](https://github.com/the-deep/CHEERS-challenge/blob/main/Round_1/create_random_baseline.py).
+Considering that the data is available in the same path as this script, the following command generates the run file of this baseline:

     python create_random_baseline.py

 ### Evaluation Metrics
-Run files are evaluated on two scores.
-First, the `is_relevant` predictions are evaluation with Macro [F1 Score](https://en.wikipedia.org/wiki/F-score#Definition).
-Then, the sectoral variable of the sentences with predicted `is_relevant=1` is evaluated using Accuracy based on Hamming Score as used in [this paper](https://link.springer.com/chapter/10.1007/978-3-540-24775-3_5).
-According to this formulation, accuracy is defined as:
+Run files are evaluated according to three scores: First, the `is_relevant` predictions are evaluated with Macro [F1 Score](https://en.wikipedia.org/wiki/F-score#Definition).

+Next, for the sentences with predicted `is_relevant=1`, their corresponding predicted sectors are evaluated using a version of Accuracy based on the Hamming Score - in a similar way as in [this paper](https://link.springer.com/chapter/10.1007/978-3-540-24775-3_5).
+According to this formulation, Accuracy is defined as:

 $$Accuracy = \frac{1}{n}\sum_{i=1}^{N}{\frac{\lvert Y_i\cap \{z_i\} \rvert}{\lvert Y_i\cup \{z_i\} \rvert}}$$

-where $$Y_i$$ is the set of classes in the ground truth data, $$z_i$$ is the predicted class.
+where $$Y_i$$ is the set of labels in the ground truth data, and $$z_i$$ is the predicted class.
 Please consider that Accuracy in this formulation is only calculated for sentences with predicted `is_relevant=1`.
-Also, the sentences in the ground truth with `is_relevant=1` but without any sectoral information `sector_ids=[]` are ignored during evaluation.
-Finally, since only one sector can be provided in the run file, even if the sectors of all sentences are correctly classified, the Accuracy value will not be equal to one, as some sentences have multiple sectors.
-For example, if a sentence has `sector_ids=[2, 4]` in ground truth, and the predicted `sector_id` in the run file is `2`, then the Accuracy of this sentence would be equal to `1/2`.
+Also, the sentences in the ground truth with `is_relevant=1` but without any sectoral information (`sector_ids=[]`) are ignored during calculating Accuracy.
+Finally, since only one sector can be provided in the run file, the overall Accuracy value will not be equal to one, as some sentences in the ground truth have multiple sectors.
+To elaborate it with an example, if a sentence has `sector_ids=[2, 4]` in ground truth, and the predicted `sector_id` in the run file is `2`, then the Accuracy of this sentence would be equal to `1/2`.

-Finally, to be able to measure the overall performance of a system, we combine the F1 Score and Accuracy and introduce `HumImpact` – the *Humanitarian Impact* evaluation metric. `HumImpact` is calculated as:
+Finally, to be able to measure the overall performance of a system, we combine the F1 Score and Accuracy and introduce `HumImpact` – the *Humanitarian Impact* evaluation metric. `HumImpact` is defined as:

 $$HumImpact = 0.5*F1\_Score + 0.5*Accuracy$$

-To execute the evaluation for a run file, please use [evaluation.py](https://github.com/the-deep/CHEERS-challenge/blob/main/Round_1/evaluation.py) script.
-As an example, the above created random baseline can be evaluated by executing:
+Please use [evaluation.py](https://github.com/the-deep/CHEERS-challenge/blob/main/Round_1/evaluation.py) script to evaluate the run file.
+The following command provides the evaluation results of the above-created random baseline:

     python evaluation.py --ground-truth-path data_round_1/sentences_en_val.csv --runfile-path runs/en_val_baseline_random.csv